Luke-zhang-04/dotfiles/README.md

 - The Bash theme is [n5q-kitsune](https://github.com/n5q/kitsune-bash)
 - The Zsh theme is [Oxide](https://github.com/dikiaap/dotfiles/blob/master/.oh-my-zsh/themes/oxide.zsh-theme)

-## Licensing
-Everything is 0BSD Licensed, except:
-- `./bin/player-status` is unlicensed, which is pretty much equivalent

 ## Linux Distro
 These are meant for ArchLinux with i3 and X11.
-If you try on something like Manjaro I'm not sure if they'll work
+If you try on something like Manjaro they might work, but I can't be certain.

 ## Wallpaper:
 [https://www.deviantart.com/mascaloona/art/Dakshin-641643859](https://www.deviantart.com/mascaloona/art/Dakshin-641643859)